UC-ConSERT/Janes/README.md

 Provided below is a summary of the analyses conducted, along with a list of conda environments and relevant programs used.

-## Chapter 2:  Characterising immune gene diversity in translocated wild tchūriwat’
+## Chapter 2:  Characterising immune gene diversity in translocated wild tchūriwat’ *Thinornis novaeseelandiae*)
 In this chapter, I charaterised toll-like receptor (TLR) single-nucleotide polymorphisms (SNPs) in captive and wild tchūriwat.
 I develop and test methods to

 [Link text](link address)